gayatri138/Conversational-IVR-Modernization-Framework/README.md

 - Technical Challenges and Compatibility Gaps
 - System Constraints and Modernization Requirements

-## Milestone 2 – IVR System Implementation
+## Module 2 – IVR System Implementation
-This milestone focuses on implementing a basic IVR system using a web-based simulator.
+This focuses on implementing a basic IVR system using a web-based simulator.
 The goal was to replicate a traditional IVR workflow similar to the IRCTC customer care system and demonstrate menu-driven interaction using API endpoints.

 #Features Implemented